‘Teen Mom 2’ Chelsea Houska Shares New Photos Of Son Watson

 — Chelsea Fans (@Chelsdeboerfans) January 26, 2017

-Chelsea Houska and Cole DeBoer began dating one another in 2014 and moved in together in 2015 as the cameras rolled for an episode of Teen Mom 2.
-Throughout DeBoer’s time on the show, fans have seen his relationship with Houska flourish and, at the same time, DeBoer has grown close to Houska’s oldest child, daughter Aubree.
+Chelsea Houska and Cole DeBoer began dating in 2014 and moved in together in 2015 as the cameras rolled for an episode of Teen Mom 2.
+Throughout DeBoer’s time on the show, fans have seen his relationship with Houska flourish, and at the same time, DeBoer has grown close to Houska’s oldest child, daughter Aubree.

-Chelsea Houska welcomed daughter Aubree in September 2009.
-At the time, the reality star was involved in an up-and-down relationship with Adam Lind which came to an end a short time later.
+Chelsea Houska welcomed Aubree in September of 2009.
+At the time, the reality star was involved in an up-and-down relationship with Adam Lind, which came to an end a short time later.

 As Chelsea Houska continues to face off with Adam Lind in court over the custody and child support of their daughter, Houska is enjoying life with her new baby and sharing tons of photos online.
-In posts shared on Twitter and Instagram, a number of Houska’s friends and family, including her mother, have been seen with her baby boy and in one new photo, Houska’s daughter Aubree posed while cradling the infant.
+In posts shared on Twitter and Instagram, a number of Houska’s friends and family, including her mother, have been seen with her baby boy, and in one new photo, Houska’s daughter, Aubree, posed while cradling the infant.

-No word yet on whether or not Houska’s new baby will be seen during the upcoming episodes of Teen Mom 2 Season 7 — or if the child will be featured on the potentially upcoming Season 8.
+No word yet on whether or not Houska’s new baby will be seen during the upcoming episodes of Teen Mom 2 Season 7 — or if the child will be featured on the potential Season 8.

 To see more of Chelsea Houska and her growing family, tune into new episodes of Teen Mom 2 Season 7B on Monday nights at 9 p.m. on MTV.